 Students enrolled in the MBA, MSCS, or MSIT degree programs are expected to complete their programs in 2 years.
-They are given up to 3 years from the date of initial enrollment to complete degree requirements.
-However, students may petition the academic department to receive an extension.
+They are given up to 3 years from the date of initial enrollment to complete degree requirements and/or the option to complete additional electives beyond the required electives.
+Students may petition the academic department to receive an extension.